-In the coldest months of the year, anglers flock to Lake George to catch fish.
+In the year's coldest months, anglers flock to Lake George to catch fish.
 In addition to the cool temperatures, snow covers the Adirondack Mountains and the endless white of the frozen lake.

-You'll see lots of people out on the ice when Lake George freezes, but they're not just standing around.
+You'll see many people on the ice when Lake George freezes, but they're not just standing around.
 Instead, they're ice fishing, catching big fish with a pole and line through the ice.
 The best time to fish is usually in January or February when the ice thickens.

-We will look at the best lake George ice fishing tips and tricks for this winter.
+This winter, we will look at the best lake George ice fishing tips and tricks.
 We will also look at some of the best places to go what you should look for and expect during the ice fishing season.

 Top Ice Fishing Hot Spots on Lake George